AbsaOSS/cobrix/README.md

 Setting default log level to "WARN".
 To adjust logging level use sc.setLogLevel(newLevel).
 For SparkR, use setLogLevel(newLevel).
-19/12/10 10:01:15 WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
 Spark context available as 'sc' (master = yarn, app id = application_1535701365011_2721).
 Spark session available as 'spark'.
 Welcome to